CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - Scroll down to the **Commit changes** box, write a short commit message describing what you did (Ex: Add demo metadata), and then click the green **Commit changes** button.

 {:.alert .alert-blue}
-If you want to learn about creating, updating, and uploading your own metadata, visit our **Metadata Walkthrough** _(link to Metadata Walkthrough here)_.
+If you want to learn about creating, updating, and uploading your own metadata, visit our [**CollectionBuilder-GH Metadata Documentation**](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/).

 ## 5. Upload your objects.